llmrb/llm-spell/README.md

 corrects spelling mistakes using a Large Language Model (LLM).
-While often slower than traditional spell checkers like `aspell` and `hunspell`, `llm-spell` provides significantly more accurate suggestions with far fewer false positives, eliminating the need to manually review and ignore irrelevant corrections.
+While often slower than traditional spell checkers like `aspell` and `hunspell`, `llm-spell` provides significantly more accurate suggestions with far fewer false positives &ndash; eliminating the need to manually ignore irrelevant corrections, and that usually makes it worth the wait.

 ## Features